On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Proof of main results

 \subsection{Proof of Theorem \ref{T2.1}}

 This final section is devoted to establishing the existence of a second positive solution to the problem \eqref{1}.
-As discussed so far, the critical points of $J_\lambda$ are weak solutions of \eqref{1}.
-To prove Theorem \ref{T2.1}, we will use the celebrated mountain pass theorem.
-Let us consider the set
+We fix $p<2^*-1$ for this section.
+As discussed earlier, the critical points of $J_\lambda$ are weak solutions of \eqref{1}.
+To prove Theorem \ref{T2.1}, we will use the celebrated mountain pass {T}heorem.